SylvainCorsini/liumo-framework/README.md

 * Secure, sandbox with blacklist.

 # Next update
-- Pixie as the official query builder!
+- Change Pixie to no longer need to always specify the table.
-- Fully integration of Rain into Minimis (Plugins).
+- Fully integration of Rain into Minimis (Plugins and Tags).